List of Power Rangers Ninja Storm characters: Zurgane

-Zurgane is the main general in Lothor's army.
-He enjoys destroying everything in the service of Lothor.
+Zurgane (voiced by Peter Rowley) is the main general in Lothor's army.
+He is an alien that resembles a samurai.
+Zurgane enjoys destroying everything in the service of Lothor.

-Even though the Thunder Rangers were on Lothor's side at the time, he despised them, for they got the glory and attention that he wanted from Lothor.
+Even though the Thunder Rangers were on Lothor's side at the time, he envied them, for they got the glory and attention that he wanted from Lothor.
 He is always mocked by his crewmates because he doesn't have a mouth nor eyes.
 Zurgane is known to be Lothor's technical advisor as he fixes objects on the ship and builds his own evil Zords and even uses robotic monsters.
 Zurgane's powers are teleportation, energy projection, and the ability to extend swords from his shoulders.

 An alternate dimension that Goldwinger had Tori transported to had Zurgane with the personality that the normal Choobo has where both of them worked at Storm Chargers.
 He is among those who help Mayor Lothor fight the evil Ninja Rangers.

 Zurgane was destroyed by Vexacus, another of Lothor's generals.
 Vexacus sought absolute power over Lothor's forces, and later collaborated with Marah and Kapri to destroy Motodrone and Shimazu.
 After the destruction of Zurgane's latest Zord by the Power Rangers, Zurgane is physically in bad shape.
 Vexacus took advantage of that in order to perform a sneak attack, destroying him.
 When the Abyss was open Zurgane returned, only to be destroyed again by Shane.

 He had later returned again from the reopened Abyss in Power Rangers Dino Thunder.
 He first appeared inside the Abyss with a small pack of monsters to prevent Cam and the Thunder Rangers from reclaiming the Samurai Amulet and left them to fall to their doom after a brief battle.
 He returned to the surfaced to serve Lothor and was partnered with Elsa of Mesogog's army.
 He fought against the Thunder Rangers and Tommy Oliver who destroyed him the third time with his Brachio Staff's Energy Orb attack.

-Zurgane was voiced by Peter Rowley.